exercism/r/exercises/concept/crow-cab/.docs/instructions.md

 ## 2. Get Driver Directions

-When a customer gives the destination corner, your drivers will get directions for how to get there.
+When a customer gives the destination intersection, your drivers will get directions for how to get there.
-These directions come in the form of a complex number with the real part representing how many blocks north/south to go and the imaginary part east/west.
+These directions come in the form of a complex number with the real part representing how many blocks north/south to go and the imaginary part representing the east/west distance.
-North is in the positive imaginary direction, and south is in the negative imaginary direction.
+To align with a canonical compass, your project manager has decided north will be in the positive imaginary direction, and south is in the negative imaginary direction.
-East is in the positive real direction, and west is in the negative real direction.
+Likewise, east is in the positive real direction, and west is in the negative real direction.

-Implement the `driver_directions(start, end)` function, which takes the starting intersection coordinates and the destination coordinates.
+Implement the `driver_directions(start, end)` function, which takes the `start`ing intersection coordinates and the `end` destination coordinates.
-Return a complex number representing how many blocks north/sout and east/west the driver has to go.
+Return a complex number representing how many blocks east/west + north/south the driver has to go.

 ```r
 driver_directions(0+0i, 7+5i)